 Keeping your home safe

-Take a look at our tips below to protect your home from burglars.
+Here are ten tips to protect your home from burglars:

-If you’re really worried, think about installing extra security, like alarms, CCTV or security lights to deter potential burglars.
+4. Consider installing extra security such as CCTV or outside security lights to deter potential burglars.

-Neighbourhood Watch schemes are run by communities for communities so each one is different.
+10. Consider joining a Neighbourhood Watch scheme.
+These are run by communities for communities so each one is different.
 To find out more about your local group visit the Neighbourhood Watch website.